Industry indicators and Key statistics:

 Today the major imperative of Indian Manufacturers is to remain profitable as they are facing severe Margin Pressures.
 These margin pressures arise from rising costs (Utilities, Compliance, Direct Labor and Material etc.), competition (Local & Global) and inaccurate revenue forecasts.

 - Technology: While Technology in Manufacturing either slips out or Manufacturing is late to adopt technology, but now manufacturers feel that it will be a major game-changer for survival and profitability.
 Large Enterprises are still able to cope up with technological advancements and adoption but the MSME and SME are greatly handicapped in doing so.
+Please have a look into our blog on Ground-Breaking Benefits Of AI And ML In Manufacturing Industry so it can give more knowledge about technology in manufacturing industry.

 Technology can help on the following fronts of the manufacturing Value chain: